open-source-church/hirondelle/README.md

 - Respond to message, announcements, subs, follows, channel point rendemption
 - Send messages and announcements

+Discord:

+- Respond to message and reactions
+- Send messages

 ## Install the dependencies
 ```bash